Transformers: Age of Extinction: Development

-During production for Dark of the Moon, Shia LaBeouf and Bay stated that they would not return for a fourth installment of the franchise.
+During production for Dark of the Moon, Shia LaBeouf and Michael Bay stated that they would not return for a fourth installment of the franchise.
 Roland Emmerich, Joe Johnston, Jon Turteltaub, Stephen Sommers, Louis Leterrier and David Yates were rumored to replace Bay.
 Jason Statham was rumored to star in the fourth installment.
-Hasbro CEO Brian Goldner revealed that he was able to announce the film as he was talking with Steven Spielberg, Bay and Paramount.
+Hasbro CEO Brian Goldner revealed that he was able to announce the film as he was talking with Steven Spielberg, Bay and Paramount Pictures.

 There were rumors that the fourth and fifth installment would be shot back-to-back with Statham as the lead role, which he and Bay denied.
 Spielberg hoped Bay would return for a fourth installment.

 After final negotiations with Bay to direct the film, producer Lorenzo di Bonaventura confirmed that there would be a fourth film in the franchise.
-In February 2012, Paramount Pictures and Michael Bay announced that Bay would be producing and directing a fourth Transformers film, scheduled for a June 27, 2014 release.
-The film will not be a reboot but a sequel to Dark of the Moon, taking place four years later.
+In February 2012, Paramount and Bay announced that Bay would be producing and directing a fourth Transformers film, scheduled for a June 27, 2014, release.
+The film was not a reboot but a sequel to Dark of the Moon, taking place four years later.
 Ehren Kruger and Steve Jablonsky returned to write the script and the score, respectively.
 In April 2013, it was announced that China Movie Channel and Jiaflix Enterprises would co-produce the film with Paramount.

 On September 1, 2013, Fusible revealed three possible subtitles for the film, which were Last Stand, Future Cast, and Apocalypse.
 On September 2, TFW 2005 revealed one last possible title, Age of Extinction.
 On September 3, 2013, Paramount released an official teaser poster for the film, revealing the title to be Transformers: Age of Extinction.